 Increase Energy and Improve Mood

 Many B-complex vitamins are sold under the name "B-stress" for their perceived ability to decrease stress levels.
-A study published in 2011 in "Human Psychopharmacology" tested whether a high-dose B-complex vitamin could decrease the psychological strain associated with chronic work stress.
+A study published in 2011 in "Human Psychopharmacology" tested whether a high-dose B complex vitamin could decrease the psychological strain associated with chronic work stress.
 The double-blind, randomized, placebo-controlled trial was conducted over a three-month period.
-Researchers concluded that a B-complex vitamin could serve as a cost-effective treatment for improving mood and decreasing the mental strain brought on by occupational stress.

 Healthy Hair, Skin and Nails